stapak/Astra-v1/SOFTWARE_WORKING.md

 	* In next step user is asked for new setup or recover from previous setup.
 	* If it is new setup user is asked for a directory to store the basic info file or if it s old setup then basic info file location is asked.

+### Working of User Frame:
+User frame are initialized from specific directories based on the user role.

+	*At the start of software after checking the username and role of the user specific frames are initialized into the